-The Group is currently forecasting gold production for 2016 to be approximately 37,000 ounces with All-In Sustaining Cost expected to be between US\$950 to US\$985 per ounce.
-Cost guidance has been updated to reflect the strengthening of the Brazilian Real against the US Dollar.
+The Group is currently forecasting gold production for 2016 to be approximately 39,000 ounces with All-In Sustaining Cost expected to be between US\$950 to US\$985 per ounce.
+Cost guidance was last updated on 14 August 2016 to reflect the strengthening of the Brazilian Real against the US Dollar.